 Where is it?
 Breast cysts can be located near the surface, or deeper inside, close to your chest wall.
 If the cyst is closer to the surface, it is easy to find and easy to distinguish from other lumps.
 But if it is deeper inside, it's more difficult to distinguish it from other kinds of breast lumps, because when you press on it, you're actually trying to work through layers of breast tissue, which may be dense and firm.

-Treatment: Your doctor can help you determine that a lump is a harmless cyst, by doing a fine needle aspiration with a syringe.
-This procedure removes the fluid from inside the cyst, which deflates and most likely will not return.
+Treatment: Your doctor can help you determine that a lump is a harmless cyst, by doing a fine needle aspiration biopsy with a syringe.
+This procedure removes the fluid from inside the cyst, which is examined under a microscope to determine whether the cyst is benign or cancerous.
+It is possible that as a result of the aspiration, the cyst may deflate and it may not return.
+In addition, ultrasounds are usually recommended when cysts are suspected; talk to your doctor about whether this is the right course of action for you.

 When does it appear?
-Commonly appears in women who are in their 30's, 40's and 50's.
+Commonly, it appears in women who are in their 30s, 40s and 50s, but it can appear in women of any age.
 They are most often found in women who are nearing menopause.
+Cysts may disappear in post-menopausal women, unless they take hormone therapy.

 Does it show up on a mammogram?